Six-Day High Sea Level Forecast : Hilo, Hawaiʻi Island

 Non-Tidal Component of Observed and Forecast Sea Level

-The Filled Black Curve in this plot shows the Non-Tidal component of either Observed Sea Level or Forecast Sea Level.
-Note the small amplitude range of the Non-Tidal component (typically around 1/4 of a foot) compared to the range of about 3 feet for the total Sea Level signal.
-This shows that, in general, Sea Level variations are dominated by the tides.
-However, there can be significant Sea Level height changes (occasionally, up to 1 foot or more) due to either surface wave-driven setup, storm surge, strong offshore currents (eddies), or, of course, tsunamis.
-A recent example of high (about 1/2 foot), slowly varying, non-tidal sea level can be found below.
+The Filled Black Curve in this plot shows the Non-Tidal components of both the Observed Sea Level and Forecast Sea Level.
+In general, Sea Level variations are dominated by the tides.
+However, there can be significant Sea Level height changes (occasionally, up to 1 foot or more) due to either persistent winds, strong offshore currents (eddies), surface wave-driven setup, or, of course, tsunamis which are forecast at the Pacific Tsunami Warning Center.
+A recent example of high (about 1/2 foot), slowly varying, non-tidal sea level can be found here.

 Observed Non-Tidal Sea Level (SL) = Observed SL – Calculated Tide